 NSW privacy law is contained in the Privacy & Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.
 This legislation introduces a set of privacy standards to regulate the way public sector agencies deal with personal information.

-How NSW Trustee & Guardian collects personal information
+How NSW Trustee and Guardian collects personal information

-NSW Trustee & Guardian collects your personal information in order to carry out its statutory functions, meet its legal obligations and for limited marketing purposes.
+NSW Trustee and Guardian collects your personal information in order to carry out its statutory functions, meet its legal obligations and for limited marketing purposes.